Considering a VA Mortgage Loan In Utah?

 - If condos are to be newly constructed, 75 percent of the units must be sold prior to allowing VA loans

-I recently had a borrower that had a very hard time locating a VA approved condo in Park City, Utah – he eventually settled on a very nice townhouse (PUD), which is not subject to condo requirements.
+I once had a veteran that had a hard time locating a VA approved condo in Park City, Utah – He eventually settled on a very nice townhouse (PUD), which is not subject to the condo requirements.

 Having the proper VA entitlement amount available is crucial, but there are other qualifying factors to consider, such as your repayment ability (income) and credit history.